Political anthropology: Anthropology concerned with states and their institutions

 The concern with political institutions has also fostered a focus on institutionally driven political agency.
 There is now an anthropology of policy making (Shore and Wright 1997).
-This focus has been most evident in Development anthropology or the anthropology of development, which over the last decades has established as one of the discipline’s largest subfields.
+This focus has been most evident in Development anthropology or the anthropology of development, which over the last decades has established as one of the discipline's largest subfields.
 Political actors like states, governmental institutions, NGOs, International Organizations or business corporations are here the primary subjects of analysis.
-In their ethnographic work anthropologists have cast a critical eye on discourses and practices produced by institutional agents of development in their encounter with ‘local culture’ (see for example Ferguson 1994).
+In their ethnographic work anthropologists have cast a critical eye on discourses and practices produced by institutional agents of development in their encounter with 'local culture' (see for example Ferguson 1994).
 Development anthropology is tied to global political economy and economic anthropology as it concerns the management and redistribution of both ideational and real resources (see for example Hart 1982).
 In this vein, Escobar (1995) famously argued that international development largely helped to reproduce the former colonial power structures.

-Many other themes have over the last two decades been opened up which, taken together, are making anthropology increasingly political: post-colonialism, post-communism, gender, multiculturalism, migration, not to forget the umbrella term of globalization.
+Many other themes have over the last two decades been opened up which, taken together, are making anthropology increasingly political: post-colonialism, post-communism, gender, multiculturalism, migration, citizenship, not to forget the umbrella term of globalization.
 It thus makes sense to say that while anthropology was always to some extent about politics, this is even more evidently the case today.